Do you feel that your marriage has hit rock bottom? Do you think that marriage separation is the only answer to this problem?

 2. See things from their view

-Immediately, stop trying to justify yourself and instead use this time to try and see things from their point of view.
+For once, stop trying to justify yourself and instead use this time to see things from their perspective.

-People opt for separation when they need time to think and be by themselves, if you continue being needy in this time then this will turn off your spouse.
+People opt for separation when they need time to think and be by themselves.
+If you continue being clingy at this time, then this will turn off your spouse.

 Since you both are making changes in your life, things are bound to affect your relationship in some way or another.

 Even if you feel you haven’t changed a bit, your spouse might feel different and interact with you differently.
-You will not carry the annoying, frustrating and blaming aura around you and this will be very visible to your spouse.
+When you do not carry the annoying, frustrating, and blaming aura around you, this will be very visible to your spouse.

-In times like this, it is essential that you reach out to your spouse and make plans to hang out together instead of completely shutting him or her out.
-This way you won’t feel the need to forget your previous life and move on too quickly.
+In times like this, it is essential that you reach out to your spouse and make plans to hang out together instead of completely shutting them out.
+This way, you won’t feel the need to forget your previous life and move on too quickly.

 Want to have a happier, healthier marriage?